Left-wing terrorism: Revolutionary Organization 17 November

 The Revolutionary Organization 17 November, also known as 17N or N17, was a Greek urban terrorist organization named in commemoration of a 1973 mass demonstration and riot against the military junta.
 By 1975 the group had killed 23 people, including U.S. officials, NATO officials and Greek politicians, magistrates and businessmen.
 Attempts by the Greek police, the Central Intelligence Agency (CIA), and Scotland Yard to investigate the group were unsuccessful.
 The group was captured in 2002, after one of its members was wounded by a bomb he was carrying.
 It has been recognized as a terrorist organization by the Greek State, the US and international law enforcement agencies.

 Revolutionary People's Liberation Party/Front

 The Revolutionary People's Liberation Party/Front is a militant Marxist–Leninist party in Turkey.
 The US, UK and EU categorize it as a terrorist organization.
 As of 2007, the Counter-Terrorism and Operations Department of Directorate General for Security list it among the 12 active terrorist organizations in Turkey.
 It is one of the 44 names listed in the 2008 U.S. State Department list of Foreign Terrorist Organizations, one of the 48 groups and entities to which the EU's Common Position 2001–931/CFSP on the application of specific measures to combat terrorism applies and one of the 45 international terrorist organisations in the list of Proscribed Terrorist Groups of the UK Home Office.

+Prevention

+Programs supporting disengagement, exit and stigmatisation of violence can lead to deradicalization through push–pull processes.